waitandhope123/tri-layer-ai-architecture/DEVELOPMENT.md

-# Development and Refinement Process
+# Development Process and Provenance

 This document describes how the **Tri-Layer Cooperative AI Oversight Architecture** was developed, refined, and stabilized, and clarifies the roles played by the human author and external AI tools during that process.